philgyford/col-scraper/README.md

 3. Configuration to use [Datasette][datasette] to create a web-browsable version of the SQLite database.

-4. A Dockerfile suitable for deploying the Datasette interface to something like [Zeit.co][zeit].
+4. Files to enable the use of the database with Datasette on [Glitch](https://glitch.com).

 Each step is detailed below, along with more information about the structure of the JSON files.

-**You can browse the resulting database at https://city-of-london-councillors.now.sh**
+**You can browse the resulting database at https://city-of-london-councillors.glitch.me**

 I wrote about this project [on my website][post].